kiskadee-studio/kiskadee/packages/schema/rules.md

   be inefficient for users of the red-themed store to download blue-themed store colors they'll never use.

+### 1.1 Emphasis Variants (Soft and Solid Tones)
+- Kiskadee supports emphasis variants within semantic colors to provide visual hierarchy and flexibility.
+Each semantic color (primary, secondary, neutral, etc.) can define two emphasis
+  tracks: **soft** (subtle, light backgrounds and tints) and **solid** (prominent, high-contrast fills for actions and strong visual elements).
+- This dual-track system allows components to communicate different levels of visual prominence while maintaining semantic consistency.
+For example, a primary button can use solid emphasis for the main call-to-action, while soft emphasis works for secondary actions or backgrounds that need to be noticeable but not dominant.
+- Components without emphasis requirements can use a **single color** (unique tone) directly under the semantic color, without defining soft/solid tracks.
+This flexibility supports simpler components (such as icons or dividers) that need only one color per semantic meaning, avoiding unnecessary complexity in the schema.

 ## 2. Interaction States
 - The interaction state of an element (hover, focus, active, etc.) does not change its size, only its colors.